-- Interest expense the increase was attributable to the Company's financing activities resulting in the issuance of convertible debentures in June 2009, and reflects primarily the accretion of the equity component of the convertible debentures. - Interest income the decrease was attributable to a reduction in the cash available for investment and the interest rate earned on the investments. - Gain (loss) on foreign exchange during 2010 and 2009, the gain on foreign exchange was primarily due to the payment of obligations for operating activities in Hungary during a period when the value of the Hungarian forint was declining relative to the US dollar.
+- Interest expense the increase was attributable to the Company's financing activities resulting in the issuance of convertible debentures in June 2009, and reflects interest on the convertible debentures, accretion of the equity component of the convertible debentures, and amortization of deferred financing costs. - Interest income the decrease was attributable to a reduction in the cash available for investment and the interest rate earned on the investments. - Gain (loss) on foreign exchange during 2009, the gain on foreign exchange was primarily due to the payment of obligations for operating activities in Hungary during a period when the value of the Hungarian forint was declining relative to the US dollar.
+During 2010, the impact of foreign exchange has been modest.